-Existing Policy # 7.1.4 and subsequent policies will be renumbered as necessary.
+Existing Policy # 7.1.4 and subsequent policies to be renumbered when codified.

 HOUSING ELEMENT

 Policy 1.1.5 Alachua County will consider inclusionary housing requirements and incentives to promote the development and geographic dispersion of low, very low, and extremely low-income housing within the Urban Cluster.